 The following year, Carter headed to South Dakota with other AIM leaders, including Russell Means and Dennis Banks.
 There they organized the Wounded Knee uprising, a 71-day siege that included several gunbattles with federal officers.
 Means died in 2012 at age 72.

 "He was the only person in (a) leadership position in Wounded Knee who never left Wounded Knee, not to go out and do press junkets, not to go and sit in a hotel for a while.
 None of that.
-He was a war leader there.
-He stayed inside with his warriors," Camp-Horinek said of her brother.

 While several people in leadership roles went on trial for events that took place at Wounded Knee, Camp was the only one to ever serve time.
 He spent two years in prison in Leavenworth, Kan., for assaulting a postal inspector, a charge Camp-Horinkek disputes.